 Stick.
 In North America, this is the SMAW process (Shielded Metal Arc Welding) In other regions this is called MMA (Manual Metal Arc).
 Stick is an older term to refer to the stick like appearance of the welding electrodes (also known as welding rods).
 This is a versatile process and can be used in adverse conditions where TIG cannot.
-This unit cannot be used with E6010 electrodes however.
-Consider using a E6011 as a substitute.
 A short arc length should be used.
 A dragging motion is recommended and a higher arc force setting is recommended.
-If difficulty is experienced, when welding open root, consider E6011.
+This unit cannot weld with E6010.
+Consider using E6011 as a substitute.
 For best results with stick welding, Everlast recommends E7014 and E7018 for general purpose use and fabrication.
+Stainless rods and aluminum rods may also be used.